A code space for a generalized IFS: Introduction

-converges (with respect to the Hausdorff metric) to $A_\mS$. \end{theorem} Sets $A_\mS$ which are generated by GIFSs in the above sense will be called \emph{attractors} or \emph{fractals} (generated by GIFS $\mS$).
-Also, in \cite{S} it is shown that GIFSs give us a new class of fractals, but does not give us everything: \begin{theorem} For any $m>1$ and $\alpha<1$, there exists a Cantor set $C(m,\alpha)\subset \R^2$ such that \begin{itemize} \item[(i)] there exists a GIFS $\mS=(f_1,...,f_4)$ on $\R^2$ of order $m$ such that $Lip(f_i)\leq \alpha$ and $C(m,\alpha)$ is the attractor of $\mS$; \item[(ii)] $C(m,\alpha)$ is not an attractor of any GIFS $\mS$ on $\R^2$ of order $m-1$. \end{itemize} \end{theorem} In particular, taking $m=2$, we get a Cantor subset of a plane which is an attractor of some GIFS and is not an attractor of any IFS. \begin{theorem} There is a Cantor set $C\subset \R^2$ which is not an attractor of any GIFS. \end{theorem} In this paper we make a further study on GIFSs.
-We focus our attention on defining a code space for GIFSs, on defining the topological counterpart of GIFSs and on the problem of connectedness of attractors of GIFSs (the first and the third topic was partially considered in \cite{M2} and \cite{M3?}).
-More precisely:\\ In Section $2$ we define and investigate a code space for a GIFS.
-Note that in \cite{M3} there is another definition of a code space for GIFSs given.
-However, the notion presented there seems to be very technically complicated (but equivalent to ours).\\ In Section $3$ we study the connections between GIFSs and their code spaces.
-As an application, we prove some further properties of GIFSs.
-Note that some results are analogous to that given in \cite{M3}, but some of them are completely new and, moreover, we do not restrict to GIFSs consisting of Lipschitzian mappings.\\ Section $4$ is devoted to a topological counterpart of GIFS.
-The definition is motivated by papers \cite{D}, \cite{K}, \cite{M} where a topological conterpart of IFS are considered.\\ In Section $5$ we use the concepts developed in previous section to study the problem of connectedness of attractors.
-Again, our considerations are extensions of that given in \cite{M?}
+Also, in \cite{S} it is shown that GIFSs give us a new class of fractals, but does not give us everything: \begin{theorem} For any $m>1$ and $\alpha<1$, there exists a Cantor set $C(m,\alpha)\subset \R^2$ such that \begin{itemize} \item[(i)] there exists a GIFS $\mS=(f_1,...,f_4)$ on $\R^2$ of order $m$ such that $Lip(f_i)\leq \alpha$ and $C(m,\alpha)$ is the attractor of $\mS$; \item[(ii)] $C(m,\alpha)$ is not an attractor of any GIFS $\mS$ on $\R^2$ of order $m-1$. \end{itemize} \end{theorem} In particular, taking $m=2$, we get a Cantor subset of a plane which is an attractor of some GIFS and is not an attractor of any IFS. \begin{theorem} There is a Cantor set $C\subset \R^2$ which is not an attractor of any GIFS on $\R^2$. \end{theorem} In this paper we make a further study on GIFSs.
+We focus our attention on defining a code space for GIFSs and on the problem of connectedness of attractors of GIFSs (these topics were partially considered in \cite{M1} and \cite{MS}).
+More precisely:\\ In Section $2$ we define and investigate a code (or shift) space for a GIFS.
+Note that in \cite{M1} (and \cite{MS}) there is another definition of a code space for GIFSs given.
+Our construction is a bit different (but equivalent) to that one but has the advantage that some further considerations can be handled in a bit technically simpler ways than in cited papers (at least, we believe that it is so).
+Also, in \cite{M1} there is only the case $m=2$ considered.\\ Section $3$ is devoted to connections between GIFSs and their code spaces.
+Note that many results can be considered as extended counterparts of that given in \cite{M1} (we do not restrict to the case $m=2$ and to GIFSs consisting of Lipschitzian mappings), but some of them are completely new.
+In particular, we will prove a counterpart of the following one ($\{1,...,n\}^\N$ is the space of all sequences of elements from $\{1,...,n\}$): \begin{theorem} Assume that $\mS=(f_1,...,f_n)$ is an IFS on a complete metric space $X$.
+Then for every sequence $\alpha=(\alpha^1,\alpha^2,...)\in\{1,...,n\}^\N$, there is $x_\alpha\in X$ such that